smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 The traffic controller microservice provides a way to create network policy resources across edge clusters.
 It provides inbound RESTful APIs to create intents to open the traffic from clients, and provides change and delete APIs for update and deletion of traffic intents.
 Using the information provided through intents, it also creates a network policy resource for each of the application servers on the corresponding edge cluster.
 > **NOTE**:For network policy to work, edge cluster must have network policy support using CNI such as calico.

-#### Resource Synchronizer
-This microservice is the one which deploys the resources in edge/cloud clusters.
-'Resource contexts' created by various microservices are used by this microservice.
-It takes care of retrying, in case the remote clusters are not reachable temporarily.

 #### Generic Action Controller
 The generic action controller microservice is an action controller which may be registered with the central orchestrator.
 It can achieve the following usecases: